Vertumnus/garmin-ioBrokerVis/README.md

 ## Open Tasks

-- Adapter in ioBroker to create the object with the configuration
+- Adapter in ioBroker to create the object with the configuration with a user friendly UI

 ## License